xuri/excelize-doc/en/image.md

 }
 ```

-LinkType defines two types of hyperlink `External` for web site or `Location` for moving to one of cell in this workbook.
+LinkType defines two types of hyperlinks `External` for a website or `Location` for moving to one of the cells in this workbook.
 When the `hyperlink_type` is `Location`, coordinates need to start with `#`.

 Positioning defines two types of the position of a picture in an Excel spreadsheet, `oneCell` (Move but don't size with cells) or "absolute" (Don't move or size with cells).
-If you don't set this parameter, default `positioning` is move and size with cells.
+If you don't set this parameter, the default `positioning` is move and size with cells.

 ```go
 func (f *File) AddPictureFromBytes(sheet, cell, format, name, extension string, file []byte) error